CONTACT INFORMATION

 - Submit all requirements to the Social Services Development Department.

-- After 1-2 weeks processing, if qualified, each individual and families will be extended a transportation fare ticket including food packs and cash allowance for the meals and other travel expenses.
+- After 1-2 weeks of processing, if qualified, each individual and family will be extended a transportation fare ticket including food packs and cash allowance for the meals and other travel expenses.

 - The Cash Assistance to be provided to every individual or families will be based on the assessment of the social worker, taking into consideration the distance of province where they decide to permanently reside in.